Laravel-Lang/lang/.junie/guidelines.md

     - The value must only contain letters.
     - This field must contain :value items or more.
 - Follow the current English wording verbatim, preserving placeholders (e.g., :attribute, :value, etc.).
+- When translating, refer to the original text located in the `locales/en/*.json` files:
+  - `locales/*/json.json` with `locales/en/json.json`
+  - `locales/*/json-inline.json` with `locales/en/json-inline.json`
+  - `locales/*/php.json` with `locales/en/php.json`
+  - `locales/*/php-inline.json` with `locales/en/php-inline.json`
+- Translate only the phrases that are written in English.
+Previously translated phrases don’t need to be rephrased unless otherwise specified.
+- Translate all the specified files in a single commit.